 TUMO Center in Mannheim

-At the TUMO Center Mannheim, which is being built within the MAFINEX technology centre in Lindenhof, over 1,000 children and young people per week can develop their skills in ten digital subject areas after school.
+At the TUMO Center Mannheim, which was built within the MAFINEX technology center in Lindenhof, over 1,000 children and young people per week can develop their skills in ten digital subject areas after school.
 The offer is voluntary and free of charge.
 Thanks to an individual learning path, they acquire basic skills that can be deepened and consolidated in workshops and their own learning laboratories.

 The TUMO Center in Mannheim is the start of a nationwide expansion of further learning centres in urban and also rural regions.